Chilopsis: Cultivation

 Chilopsis is closely related to the genus Catalpa and hybrids can be made between the two genera.
 The nothogeneric hybrid between Chilopsis linearis and Catalpa bignonioides has been named × Chitalpa tashkentensis.
 It originated in a botanic garden at Tashkent in Uzbekistan.

+Uses

 Parts of the plant have been used in traditional medicine.
 It has been used to treat fungal infections such as candidiasis and athlete's foot, as well as wounds and cough.

 The wood was used to make bows and baskets.